ibm-cloud-docs/dns/getting-started.md

    Select the **Delete** icon to delete an entire entry from the page.
    {: note}

-1. Click the **Check Availability** button to check whether the domain names are available.
+1. Click **Check Availability** to check whether the domain names are available.
 If all domains are available, proceed to the next step.
 If one or more domains are not available, try again with another domain.
-1. Click the **Continue** button to register the domain.
+1. Click **Continue** to register the domain.

 ## Next steps
 {: #getting-started-next-steps}